Content Specifications

 Rich Text

-If you elect to use rich text in your game to highlight words with colors or bold or italicize, please use hex codes.
+If you use rich text in your game to highlight words with colors, bold, or italics, please use hex codes.
 This will prevent the translation from breaking the rich HTML text and showing it as plain text.

 Game Metadata